Pixel-Nova-Apps/simmerpos.com/_pages/setup.md

 ### 1. Create the required Simmer collections

 Start by creating the product grid and modifier collections in your Shopify admin.
-You will be prompted to create these collections when you first load Simmer within your Shopify admin:
+You will be prompted to create two collections when you first load Simmer within your Shopify admin:

 <img src="/assets/create-simmer-collections.png" alt="Create Simmer collections" class="support-image">